MarkDBlackwell/cloud-iptables-firewall/README.md

 $ aptitude install iptables
 ```

-Now you can lock down your system, by:
+Now you can lock down your system, by:</br>
-Drop everything, or emergency halt function, in case of attack:
+Drop everything (all packets; or emergency halt function, in case of attack):

 ```bash
 $ /etc/init.d/iptables halt
 ```

-If for any reason (before finishing) you need to access the Internet, just do:
+If for any reason (before finishing) you need to access the Internet, just:</br>
 Clear the firewall (and accept everything):

 ```bash
 $ /etc/init.d/iptables clear
 ```

 Create the directory used (by iptables) for rule sets.
-(This may not exist, in order to discourage use of iptables as a service: see /etc/default/iptables.):
+(This may not exist, in order to discourage using iptables as a service: see /etc/default/iptables.):

 ```bash
 $ mkdir /var/lib/iptables
 ```

-To automatically, on reboot, start the iptables firewall service (which reloads the last saved, 'active' rule set):
+To automatically at boot start the iptables firewall service (which reloads the last saved, 'active' rule set):

 ```bash
 $ ln -si --no-dereference ../init.d/iptables /etc/rcS.d/S40iptables
 ```

-##Install
+##Installation

 Make a directory for your firewall scripts: